microsoft/vscode-docs/docs/extensions/language-support.md

 ## Find All References to a Symbol

-Allow users to see all the places where a certain variable/function/method/symbol is being used.
+Allow the user to see all the source code locations where a certain variable/function/method/symbol is being used.

 ![Type Hover](images/language-support/find-references.gif)